eclipse-openj9/openj9-docs/docs/interface_jvmti.md

 - `jvmti_env`: A pointer to the JVMTI environment.
 - `option`: The VM dump option string.
-<i class="fa fa-pencil-square-o" aria-hidden="true"></i> **Note:** On z/OS, you might need to convert the option string from EBCDIC to ASCII before using this JVMTI extension function.
+:fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** On z/OS, you might need to convert the option string from EBCDIC to ASCII before using this JVMTI extension function.

 **Returns**